 As for lunches, we use metal containers or the glass to-go containers.
 I already had these things, so for me I didn’t end up spending any money at all.

-We know that plastics, especially the soft, moldable kind are toxic to our bodies and our internal systems.
+We know that plastics, especially the soft, moldable kind are full of environmental toxins and are toxic to our bodies and our internal systems.
 These plastics have been known to disrupt hormone production and the chemicals from the plastics stay in our systems for long periods, building up over time.

 What’s especially important to remember is that plastic that’s around our food actually leaches into the food we are eating.
 The more greasy the food, the more plastic toxins leach on to it.
 When plastic is heated up it also releases more toxins into our food.

-By removing the use of plastic utensils, cups, plates and containers, you can not only save money by not purchasing them, but your kitchen will be much healthier in the end.
+By taking on this DIY home idea of removing the use of plastic utensils, cups, plates and containers, you can not only save money by not purchasing them, but your kitchen will be much healthier in the end.

 10. Germinate Houseplant Seeds

 This is one of my favorite ways to improve the health of your home: PLANTS!
 Plants are incredibly beneficial to our indoor air quality and they can actually filter and clean our indoor air.
 The same reason that outdoor air is often times better for us than indoor air is that the vegetation outside purifies the air.